DarynHolmes/learning-sessions/DECISION_LOG.md

 ## Where do you coerce mins to a number and why there?

 I decided to do this in the API layer.
 This seemed like a good place to transform the data as it would interface with the external API.
-This way only the API layer knows about the details of structure of the API.
+This way only the API layer knows about the details of the structure of the API.

 ## How did you implement the debounce and why did you choose that approach?